gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 As a bit of background, I have a MSc and PhD in computer science.
 The following 7 years after my PhD I have spent as post-doc in several labs working in the fields of computer vision, neuroimaging and machine learning.

 Why I have decided to go to industry ?
-One reason is the lack of long-term perspectives in academia.
+One reason is the lack of stability and long-term perspectives in academia.
 Since I finished the PhD, I've been chasing post-doc positions across different universities and countries.
 This was OK in the beginning but is increasingly bothering me with the time, especially since my family has grown.
 Adding to that is the seemingly limited career paths.
-It is still not clear to me whether a technical path is possible in academia (alternative to either group leader or lecturer).
-They say there are staff scientist positions in some public institutes, but these type of positions seem like unicorns to me.
+It seems to me that a technical path is not possible in academia (alternative to either group leader or lecturer).

 I believe PhD and post-doc communities would greatly benefit from exposure to a range of career options inside and outside of academia.
 This advise could be facilitated by the same research institutes through career advise centers.
 Otherwise, it is easy to get isolated doing your own work and lose sight of other options.